-Windows Server 2012 has new security features, best practice wizards, and sleeker interfaces to enhance the security posture of the operating system installation.
-Windows Server 2008 still has a major install base and is relevant to cover for server hardening as well.
-Most settings are similar and familiar between the two different server versions.
+Windows Server has new security features, best practice wizards, and sleeker interfaces to enhance the security posture of the operating system installation.
+Windows Server has a major install base and is relevant to cover for server hardening.
+Most settings are similar and familiar between the different Windows desktop and server versions.

 It should be noted that many of the advanced network management and security features require an Active Directory implementation to fully leverage.
 As with any corporate network the security is the sum of its parts and we focus here on ensuring that Windows Server systems are properly installed and configured.

-Microsoft Server 2008 and 2012 uses Server Manager roles and features to configure and install server components.
+Microsoft Server uses Server Manager roles and features to configure and install server components.
 To open the server manager goto ->Administrative Tools->Server Manager.

-Figure 2: Server 2012 New look Server Manager
+Figure 2: Server Manager for Microsoft Windows Servers

 Microsoft Server Manager gives you a good snapshot of the configured features of your server.
 You can see firewall settings, registration information, roles installed, and Windows Server features that are installed and enabled.
 By default a Windows server installation leaves much of this configuration for post-installation tasks.

 You can also use the Programs and Features control panel applet to list installed applications.
 In Windows you can use the Task Manager to view running processes, their paths, and system utilization.

 Process explorer is a Sysinternal tool now owned and supported by Microsoft.
 Process Explorer allows you to see processes and their perspective process trees and dependencies.

 Figure 3: Sysinternal Process Explorer showing running processes.

 To show disk space and utilization and to manage any disk volumes use the Disk Management feature in the Server Manager.